Tuesday, April 6, 2021

 But rather than help me adjust my sleep schedule or talk about steroids, my doctors had simply and unceremoniously ignored my concerns.
 I needed to understand that I had Type 2 Diabetes because I was overweight and under-exercised, they condescendingly corrected me, and this talk about sleep and steroids was nothing more than wishful thinking and my pitiful attempts to deny reality.

 "Well, they didn't tell you that you can't adjust your sleep schedule, right?
 So sleep whenever you want and don't worry about it.
-I don't understand why this is a problem for you," my sleep doctor said, a statement of such insensitivity and misguided logic that the tears only fell faster, blazing hot rivers across my cheeks and dripping into my lap.
+I don't understand why this is a problem for you," my sleep doctor said, a statement of such outrageous insensitivity and misguided logic that the tears only fell faster, blazing hot rivers down my cheeks and dripping into my lap.

 Seeing that he was really botching this conversation and finally acknowledging that a patient probably did have a right to a doctor who would actually listen and address their concerns, he wisely decided to pivot.

-"Let me take off my sleep doctor hat for a fminute," he suggested, literally taking an imaginary cap off his head and setting it on his credenza, which made me smile through my tears.
+"Let me take off my sleep doctor hat for a minute," he suggested, literally taking an imaginary cap off his head and setting it on his credenza, which made me smile through my tears.
 "I know someone who may be able to help you."

 And this was how I came to meet Dr. Ted Naiman.